danhdanhtuan0308/RAGops/README.md

 ![alt text](images/architecture.png)

 ### Continuous improvement

 Future Improvement :
-- Sematic Caching ( Redis )
-- Deploy on GKE or Cloud-Run ( only for the RAGsystem , not for others services )
 - prometheus direct scraping metrics from application and Gafana to monitoring
 - Github Action for CICD (write function test and Ingeration testing )
+- Deploy on GKE or Cloud-Run ( only for the RAGsystem , not for others services )

 Maybe :
+- Adding nGinx as lightweight API gateway
 - LLM Graudrails
 - Load-balancing and Rarelimit design
 - Terraform for automate Google Cloud deployment